Portsmouth Academy: 1890–1975

-The original school building was St Mary's School build circa 1890.
+The original school building was St Mary's School, built circa 1890.
 It first became a school for girls in 1930 as the Junior Girls Department of the nearby Penhale Road Board School.
 The building became one of the early casualties of bombing in Portsmouth during World War II and was subsequently demolished.
 With post-war reorganisation resulting from the Education Act 1944, the Kingston Modern School for Girls was created in 1949.
-This was initially based at the Penhale Road site rather than the St Mary's site and had 250 girls on roll.
+This was initially based at the Penhale Road site, rather than the St Mary's site, and had 250 girls on roll.
 This figure soon increased until it became impossible to accommodate the number of pupils.
 By 1954, with numbers still increasing, it became clear that a new building would be necessary at the St Mary's site.

 The new Kingston Modern School for Girls building opened on its present site in 1957.
 It cost £105,821 to build and consisted of a main three-story block with 20 classrooms including specialist rooms for science, art, craft and domestic science and a library.
 There was also a hall, stage and a dining area (now the foyer), and a gymnasium (now the dining hall).
 The site was much smaller then, being surrounded to the north and west by houses that no longer exist today.
-Numbers of pupils continued to increase and a new extension which is now the current Science and Technology block was completed in the 1960s.
+Pupil numbers continued to increase and a new extension, which is now the current Science and Technology block, was completed in the 1960s.